Passiflora lutea: Distribution and habitat

 P. lutea is native in the United States from Pennsylvania west to Kansas, and south to Florida and Texas.
 It is the northernmost species of Passiflora, occurring slightly further north than P. incarnata, and tolerant of winter temperatures down to −15 °C, and even −30 °C for short periods.

 P. lutea grows in bright shade to sunny places with moist, rich soil, such as open woodlands and low alluvial ground.

 Conservation

 Passiflora lutea is considered an endangered species in Pennsylvania.

 Ecology

-Yellow passionflower is often good for butterfly gardens, as it is a host for Gulf fritillaries, julia butterflies (Dryas julia), and zebra longwings (Heliconius charitonius).
+Yellow passionflower is often good for butterfly gardens, as it is a host for Julia (Dryas iulia), Mexican & Gulf fritillaries butterflies, zebra longwings (Heliconius charitonius) & Crimson-patched longwing (Heliconius erato) butterflies.
 It is also the only pollen source used by an unusual specialist bee, Anthemurgus passiflorae, which is the sole member of its genus; this rare bee is unusual in that despite its obligate relationship with the plant (oligolecty), it rarely pollinates it.